I'll Be Your Lover, Too

 "I'll Be Your Lover, Too" is a song written by Northern Irish singer-songwriter Van Morrison.
 It appears on the album His Band and the Street Choir, released in 1970.
+It was also recorded in 2014 in a new big band arrangement and included on his 2024 album New Arrangements and Duets.

 Composition

 Some have considered the song's music similar to that of Morrison's second studio album, Astral Weeks.
 The song is a moderate-tempoed acoustic ballad in 4/4 time, with one 5/8 bar before the vocal comes in.
 The song is in the key of G major, with the chord progression of Em-C-Em-C-Em-C-D-D.